23Aaron/LegacySiri/README.md

 # Legacy Siri

 This bot is named Legacy Siri after Apple's virtual assistant.
-The bot was made with help from Moo#2899, WizardZombie#0001 and Nullpixel, each of which helped me to work towards the final product, which was finicky to code, but works well, and works simply.
+The bot was made with help from Moo#2899, WizardZombie#0001 and Nullpixel, each of whom helped me to work towards the final product, which was finicky to code, but works well, and works simply.

 This bot requires: